LA County Officials Open Cooling Centers, Urge Residents To Keep Social Distancing During Heat Wave

 RELATED: Angelenos Urged To Resist Going To Neighboring County Beaches During Heat Wave

-The L.A.
-Department of Recreation and Parks has opened four cooling centers.
-They will be open Friday and Saturday from 11 a.m. to 6 p.m.
-They will follow social distancing guidelines.
+L.A. officials have opened several cooling centers.
+They will be open Saturday and Sunday from noon to 6 p.m. and follow social distancing guidelines.

 They are located at:

-- Sherman Oaks East Valley Adult Center: 5056 Van Nuys Blvd.
-Sherman Oaks
+- Sherman Oaks East Valley Adult Center, 5056 Van Nuys Blvd., Sherman